SesatGuy/KBytesOS/README.md

 # Reminder

-This File Will create UserDatas Folder If You Don't Have it for storing data.
+This Batch File Will Create "UserDatas" Folder If You Don't Have It The Files For Storing Data.
 So Don't Move The Batch File.

 It Will Create Folder Named :